Condition: Severe Burn Injuries

-Abby was 8 years old when she tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock.
-The heat burned Abby’s sandals off her feet, causing third-degree burns on her feet and ankles.
+Abby tripped and landed knee-deep in hot ashes while playing with her brother on the family farm in Turlock, the heat burned Abby’s sandals off her feet, causing third-degree burns on her feet and ankles.
 She also suffered second-degree burns on her hands.

 Doctors referred Abby to Shiners Hospitals for Children – Northern California, where she spent the entire month of September under the care of Dr. David Greenhalgh and the burn team.
 That care included surgeries to graft skin from her back to her feet and ankles, physical and occupational therapy, child life therapy and psycho-social support.
 During her hospital stay, Abby attended the Shriners Hospital School to keep up with her studies.